 You can buy the camera body on its own or bundled with a kit lens like the Canon RF 24-50mm f/4.5-6.3 IS STM.

 With a powerful sensor and some excellent video capabilities for the money, the Canon R8 has a lot to offer for an entry-level full-frame camera.
-However, its relatively affordable price comes with some trade-offs in other areas, notably build quality, EVF resolution, and battery life.
+However, its relatively affordable price comes with some trade-offs in other areas, notably its build quality, lack of a fully mechanical shutter, and poor battery life.

 For more options, check out our recommendations for the best mirrorless cameras, the best full-frame mirrorless cameras, and the best mirrorless cameras for beginners.